lorenzogomez17/Debug-7/README.md

 # Debug-7
 Debug Challenge #7 for EDD at UHS
 Fork the repo and make the necessary changes to get the code working.
+Commit your changes and submit a pull request.